anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Availability Zones (AZs) rely on Host Aggregates and make the partitioning visible to tenants.
 They are defined by attaching specific metadata information to an aggregate, making the aggregate visible for tenants.
 Hosts can only be in a single Availability Zone.
 By default a host is part of a default Availability Zone, even if it doesn’t belong to an aggregate.
 Availability Zones can be used to provide resiliency and fault tolerance for workloads deployments, for example by means of physical hosting distribution of Compute Nodes in separate racks with separate power supply and eventually in different rooms.
 They permit rolling upgrades – an AZ at a time upgrade with enough time between AZ upgrades to allow recovery of tenant workloads on the upgraded AZ.
 AZs can also be used to seggregate workloads.

-An over use of Host Aggregates and Availability Zones can result in a granular partition the cloud and, hence, operational complexities and inefficiencies.
+An over use of Host Aggregates and Availability Zones can result in a granular partition of the cloud and, hence, operational complexities and inefficiencies.

 <a name="3.3.4"></a>